 Understanding how funds flow in and out of your account is an important part of processing payments.
 Use the Dashboard to view information about the different types of account activity, which can be exported into a CSV-formatted report for use in spreadsheet apps.

 Monthly summary report

-This report includes all your account activity—grouped by month—up to the most recent full day.
+This report includes all of your account activity—grouped by month—up to the most recent full day.
 Account activity includes charges, refunds, fees, and disputes, divided into the sections below.
-It can be downloaded from your account’s Data settings.
+You can download it from your account’s Data settings.

-All amounts are expressed in the currency of the bank account that transfers are sent to.
-If you make use of separate bank accounts to receive transfers in different currencies, the report will include separate information for each transfer currency.
+All amounts are expressed in the currency of the bank account that payouts are sent to.
+If you use separate bank accounts to receive payouts in different currencies, the report will include separate information for each payout currency.

 Monthly activity summary

-The first section of the monthly summary report provides a breakdown of your account balance, excluding transfers and transfer failures:
+The first section of the monthly summary report provides a breakdown of your account balance, excluding payouts and payout failures: